espressif/esp-idf/docs/en/api-reference/system/system_time.rst

 - High-resolution timer
 - None

 It is recommended that users stick to the default option as it provides the highest accuracy.
-However, users can also select a different setting via the :ref:`CONFIG_NEWLIB_TIME_SYSCALL` configuration option.
+However, users can also select a different setting via the :ref:`CONFIG_LIBC_TIME_SYSCALL` configuration option.

 .. _rtc-clock-source-choice: